 Arbutus supported Chieftain through negotiation of a project agreement (IBA) with the Taku River Tlingit First Nation; assessment of alternative (125 km) road access options; community and Taku River Tlingit consultation, and government relations for the environmental assessment and project permit applications; and community training/employment, business and environmental management for the Tulsequah Chief Mine project.

-Arbutus managed Aboriginal engagement and consultation, including negotiation of agreements, for nine run-of-river and wind power projects in BC and provided counsel to corporate offices in Vancouver and Toronto on Aboriginal relations.
+Arbutus managed Indigenous engagement and consultation, including negotiation of agreements, for eleven run-of-river and wind power projects in BC and provided counsel to corporate offices in Vancouver and Toronto on Indigenous relations.

-Arbutus assisted the executive leadership team with the creation and implementation of corporate CSR policies and programs, including First Nations Consultation Policy & Process and an Aboriginal Employment and Business Development Strategy to engage First Nations in economic opportunities related to both the projects and ongoing maintenance.
-Arbutus also managed Aboriginal and community consultation on the re-development of eleven ferry terminal projects.
+Arbutus assisted the executive leadership team with the creation and implementation of corporate CSR policies and programs, including First Nations Consultation Policy & Process and an Indigenous Employment and Business Development Strategy to engage First Nations in economic opportunities related to both the projects and ongoing maintenance.
+Arbutus also managed Indigenous and community consultation on the re-development of thirteen ferry terminal projects.

 Arbutus provided social performance, community engagement and consultation (local community and First Nations), and conducted part of the environmental assessment and mine permitting processes on the Grassy Mountain mine project located in southern Alberta.